 solution in this case, but the results were quite satisfying, and it got the

 job done.
-In the future, if we add apps to robot.brain.PROJECTS
+In the future, if we add apps to robot.brain.PROJECTS, the

 to the nested function we’ve built.